ppy/osu-wiki/news/2024/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy.md

 *Who would you say are the best osu! player(s) at the moment that aren't you, and why?*

 > There are many osu!
 Players on the rise and many of you may have noticed that.
-For example [Ivaxa](https://osu.ppy.sh/users/15406985), [aknzx](https://osu.ppy.sh/users/9938943), [cloutiful](https://osu.ppy.sh/users/9970083) and so on.
+For example ::Ivaxa::{ user-id=15406985 }, [aknzx](https://osu.ppy.sh/users/9938943), ::cloutiful::{ user-id=9970083 } and so on.
 I seriously believe that these players have potential as they have insane improvement speed and are also so incredibly young, improvement could just possibly come as they age.
 >
-> And of course I have to give my props to [Akolibed](https://osu.ppy.sh/users/9269034) who was the only one so far to be my only competitor ever in the 3 years I've been number 1.
+> And of course I have to give my props to ::Akolibed::{ user-id=9269034 } who was the only one so far to be my only competitor ever in the 3 years I've been number 1.
 It was the first time I've ever felt scared about losing my #1 spot, and honestly it was a humbling fight.
 I thought I could fight him off easily, but damn was it a challenge, he set so many scores so fast I couldn't keep up!
 But eventually I caught up and set many scores to now where the gap is now set from 110pp to almost 1000.
 If you're reading this Akolibed, I look forward to another fight.

 *Is there any advice that you would give to people who are just starting out, or are wanting to improve to one day be like you?*